spdx/spdx-examples/dataset/README.md

 # SPDX Dataset Profile Examples

-This repository includes demonstrations of [SPDX documents](https://spdx.dev).
+This repository includes demonstrations of [SPDX documents](https://spdx.dev) for a Dataset Profile.